kristofersTeaching/predicate-template/README.md

 This is the first python programming hand-in in the course where you will learn some basics in python programming practices, like using virtual environment and tests, as well as how to create data structures to be able to compute some simple search algorithms.
 The main components are state, predicates, actions, transitions and graphs.

-The hand-in is divided into five tasks:
+The hand-in is divided into six tasks:

 - state
 - guards
 - actions
 - transition
 - graph
+- Planning

 You will solve each task by implementing code so that the included tests passes.
 Continuously you will also push your code to github and your repository, where it will be tested automatically.